ISRO conducts 200th consecutive successful launch of RH200 sounding rocket | Technology

 - India

-RH200, the versatile sounding rocket of ISRO, on Wednesday registered its 200th consecutive successful launch from the shores of Thumba, Thiruvananthapuram.
+RH200, the versatile sounding rocket of ISRO, has registered its 200th consecutive successful launch from the shores of Thumba, Thiruvananthapuram.

-The Indian Space Research Organisation (ISRO) termed it a ''historic moment''.
+The Indian Space Research Organisation (ISRO) on Wednesday termed it a ''historic moment''.
 It was witnessed by former President Ram Nath Kovind and ISRO chairman S Somanath, among others.

 The successful flight of RH200 took off from the Thumba Equatorial Rocket Launching Station (TERLS).